apache/beam/website/www/site/content/en/documentation/programming-guide.md

 * Kafka read transform (URN: _beam:transform:org.apache.beam:kafka_read_with_metadata:v2_)
 * Kafka write transform (URN: _beam:transform:org.apache.beam:kafka_write:v2_)

-To use this feature, you can simply execute a Java pipeline with the URNs of the transforms you would like to upgrade and the Beam version you would like to upgrade the transform to.
+To use this feature, you can simply execute a Java pipeline with additional pipeline options that specifies the URNs of the transforms you would like to upgrade and the Beam version you would like to upgrade the transforms to.
+Alll transforms in the pipeline with matching URNs will be upgraded.

-For example, to upgrade the BigQuery read transform for a piepline run using Beam 2.53.0 to a future Beam version 2.xyz.0, you can specify following additional pipelines options.
+For example, to upgrade the BigQuery read transform for a piepline run using Beam `2.53.0` to a future Beam version `2.xy.z`, you can specify following additional pipelines options.

 {{< highlight java >}}
---transformsToOverride=beam:transform:org.apache.beam:bigquery_read:v1 --transformServiceBeamVersion=2.xyz.0
+--transformsToOverride=beam:transform:org.apache.beam:bigquery_read:v1 --transformServiceBeamVersion=2.xy.z
 {{< /highlight >}}

 {{< highlight py >}}